rudyn2/sphinx-server-docker/README.md

 repository, thanks for that.
 Also, this adds a docker-compose file to help the extension of the sphinx service.

 To run the server do this (you must have the docker daemon installed).
+The following steps assumes that all your code is in the **src** folder.

 1) Install sphinx using pip.